0xdreadnaught/digger/README.md

 # digger
 shell script to create recursive directories then cd when done Supports both definitive and relative paths as an argument.
-Once the last directory is created, `pusd .` is ran before cd so you can quickly get back to where you were with `popd`
+Once the last directory is created, `pushd .` is ran before cd so you can quickly get back to where you were with `popd`

 # Note
 For cd to work, the script must be launched with a leading ". "